OleksandrBuchek/ng-concepts/articles/zero-boilerplate-functional-side-effects/zero-boilerplate-functional-side-effects.md

 // Reducer
 export const todoReducer = createReducer(
     initialState,
-    on(loadTodos, (state) => ({ ...staet, isLoading: true }))
+    on(loadTodos, (state) => ({ ...state, isLoading: true }))
     on(loadTodosSuccess, (state, { todos }) => ({ ...state, isLoading: false, todos })),
     on(loadTodosFailure, (state, { error }) => ({ ...state, isLoading: false, error }))
 );
 ```

 However, a significant drawback of the event-driven approach was the overwhelming amount of boilerplate code it required, along with its lack of modularity.
 A particularly frustrating aspect was the need to repeatedly define nearly identical actions for common scenarios, such as loading, success, and failure.
 Developers found themselves duplicating code, with only minor changes to action names.
-It has also become clear that merely adhering to an event-driven approach doesn't adequately resolve the `complexity` issue.
-Managing a series of distributed, interdependent events is one of the most challenging aspects of large-scale applications.

 In an effort to address the ever-increasing amount of boilerplate, the industry began shifting towards the class based approach, which we will discuss next.

 ### The Classes Dogma – Since Angular relies on classes everywhere, we must do the same, right?